nsnam/ns-3-dev-git/src/lte/doc/source/lte-design.rst

 the outmost IP header matches the address of the point-to-point net device).
 The local delivery process will forward the packet to the EpcSgwApplication via the corresponding UDP socket.
-The EpcSgwApplication then perfoms the following operations:
+The EpcSgwApplication then performs the following operations:

  #. it removes the GTP header and retrieves the S1-U TEID;
  #. it maps the S1-U TEID to get the S5 TEID to which the packet